mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 	"Not yet," he said.

-	Ramne backed away from Kip with his eyes fixed on him, and then turned to disappear into the infinite abyss with the faint sound of dust under his feet.
+	Ramne backed away slowly from Kip, their eyes fixated on each other, and then he turned to fade into the infinite abyss.

 	Once he was sure that Ramne was gone, Kip looked back down Penyi and felt for hae pulse. *Still ticking*.
 Thi began to stir and moan, and Kip immediately turned his focus to hae.